Utility Vehicles on Campus

 - General – Utility vehicles shall not be operated in a manner that may endanger occupants or nearby individuals and property.

 - Traffic Laws and Defensive Driving – Operators shall operate utility vehicles in compliance with all University traffic and parking rules.
 Additionally, operators shall operate utility vehicles in a safe and responsible manner with due regard for the driving conditions.
+When on a city street, operators shall operate the vehicle in compliance with all applicable state and municipal driving codes.

 - Passenger Limit and Load Capability – Operators shall ensure that the number of passengers and their seating arrangement and/or the weight, type, and placement of the load do not exceed the manufacturer’s recommendations.